The Accurate Particle Tracer Code: Conclusion

-APT provides an efficient platform for large-scale particle simulations based on geometric algorithms.
-By tracing sampling particles, APT can precisely reveal the microscopic and macroscopic dynamical behaviors of nonlinear and complex systems, such as magnetized plasmas, even in rather complex geometries.
-Without extra assumptions, the simulation model of APT is the first principle model, which obeys the characteristic line equations of the Vlasov-Maxwell system.
+In this paper, technical details of APT, including the numerical strategy, the parallelization techniques on different hardware architectures, and the introductions for using and extending APT, are introduced.
+We exhibit the function interfaces of the containers for electromagnetic fields, external non-electromagnetic force fields, particle pushers, and initialization approaches.
+The three-step procedure of extending APT is provided, and the templates file of extendible functions are also shown.
+Following the instructions in Sec.\,\ref{sub:Use-and-extend}, researchers with different backgrounds can use and extend the APT code conveniently.

+A series of new geometric numerical methods and key physical problems, such as runaway electrons in tokamaks and energetic particles in Van Allen belt, have been studied using APT.
+The results reveal the long-term stability of APT.
+As an important realization, the APT-SW version has been successfully distributed on the world's fastest computer, the Sunway TaihuLight supercomputer, by supporting master-slave architecture of Sunway many-core processors.
+Based on large-scale simulations of runaway electrons under parameters of the ITER tokamak on the Sunway TaihuLight supercomputer, it is revealed that the magnetic ripple field can disperse the pitch-angle distribution significantly and improve the confinement of energetic runaway beam on the same time.
+The brand new physical results for solving complex multi-scale dynamical problems in fusion energy research exhibit the advantages of the APT code in long-term large-scale applications for complex realistic engineering problems.

 In the next version, the algorithm evaluation module will be supplied in APT to evaluate the performance of numerical methods under different complex conditions.
 Based on this new module, the algorithm recommendation function can help users to find the optimum algorithm for a specific problem.
 The graphical user interface will also be developed to make APT more convenient to use.
-APT will be equipped with more advanced geometric algorithms and applied to solve more pivotal scientific problems.
+APT will also be equipped with more advanced geometric algorithms and applied to solve more pivotal scientific problems. \ack{ This research is supported by the CAS Key Program of Frontier Sciences (QYZDB-SSW-SYS004), National Magnetic Confinement Fusion Energy Research Project (2015GB111003), National Natural Science Foundation of China (NSFC-11575185, 11575186), JSPS-NRF-NSFC A3 Foresight Program (NSFC-11261140328), and the GeoAlgorithmic Plasma Simulator (GAPS) Project. }